ElektraInitiative/PermaplanT/.github/PULL_REQUEST_TEMPLATE.md

 <!--
 For documentation fixes, spell checking, and similar none of these points below need to be checked.
-Otherwise please check these points when getting a PR done:
+Otherwise please check below points when getting a PR done.
+If nothing is to be done, please check them, too.
 -->

 - [ ] I fully described what my PR does in the documentation